10 Best HVAC Companies in Chattanooga, TN

 • Change the position of your blinds seasonally.
 During winter, leave your blinds open so your home benefits from passive solar heat.
 In summer, keep blinds shut to block out heat.
 Doing both lowers the amount of work your HVAC system needs to do.

 • Keep your system clean.
 Cleaning your ductwork, indoor evaporator coil, grills, and condenser fan blades regularly helps keep your HVAC system working efficiently and lowers the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system once it begins to look dirty.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.

 ServiceCost